SCSI House Rebuild Calculator

 Calculate the internal area of your property by measuring to the internal finish of the perimeter or party walls within the property, ignoring skirting boards, at each floor level.

-The SCSI house rebuild rates are guidelines and are the MINIMUM for which you should insure the structure of your house to current standards.
-The costs are calculated on a total loss situation, i.e., the house has been totally destroyed and has to be demolished and completely rebuilt to current building regulations.
-In addition to demolition and reconstruction, the costs also allow for Building Surveyors’/ Architects’/ Engineers’/ Quantity Surveyors’ fee, and for Value Added Tax (VAT) at the correct rates at the time of printing this guide (15 September 2022).
+The SCSI house rebuild rates are guidelines and are the MINIMUM for which you should insure the structure of your house is to current standards.
+The costs are calculated on a total loss situation (i.e. the house has been totally destroyed and has to be demolished and completely rebuilt to current building regulations).
+In addition to demolition and reconstruction, the costs also allow for Building Surveyors’/ Architects’/ Engineers’/ Quantity Surveyors’ fees, and for Value Added Tax (VAT) at the correct rates at the time of printing this guide.
 The rebuilding rates are set out above.

-The size of your house is the net floor area which is used for the purposes of the house rebuilding assessment.
+The size of your house is the gross internal floor area, which is used for the purposes of the house rebuilding assessment.

 Back To Top